 Networks & Consumers

-Research within this pillar has the general aim to investigate the role networks play for consumers and to reveal the basic mechanisms behind the formation of attitudes, preferences, values and opinions.
-Overview Research Groups
+Research within this pillar has the general aim of investigating the role networks play for consumers and revealing the basic mechanisms behind the formation of attitudes, preferences, values and opinions.
+Overview Research Projects